Hypernova: History

 In the 1980s, the term hypernova was used to describe a theoretical type of supernova now known as a pair-instability supernova.
 It referred to the extremely high energy of the explosion compared to typical core collapse supernovae.
-The term had previously been used to describe hypothetical explosions from diverse events such as hyperstars, extremely massive population III stars in the early universe, or from events such as black hole mergers.
+The term had previously been used to describe hypothetical explosions from diverse events such as hypergiants, extremely massive population III stars in the early universe, or from events such as black hole mergers.

 In February 1997, Dutch-Italian satellite BeppoSAX was able to trace GRB 970508 to a faint galaxy roughly 6 billion light years away.
 From analyzing the spectroscopic data for both the GRB 970508 and its host galaxy, Bloom et al. concluded in 1998 that a hypernova was the likely cause.
 That same year, hypernovae were hypothesized in greater detail by Polish astronomer Bohdan Paczyński as supernovae from rapidly spinning stars.

 The usage of the term hypernova from the late 20th century has since been refined to refer to those supernovae with unusually large kinetic energy.
 The first hypernova observed was SN 1998bw, with a luminosity 100 times higher than a standard Type Ib.
 This supernova was the first to be associated with a gamma-ray burst (GRB) and it produced a shockwave containing an order of magnitude more energy than a normal supernova.
-Other scientists prefer to call these objects simply broad-lined type Ic supernovae.
+Other scientists prefer to call these objects simply broad-lined Type Ic supernovae.
 Since then the term has been applied to a variety of objects, not all of which meet the standard definition; for example ASASSN-15lh.

 In 2023, the observation of the highly energetic, non-quasar transient event AT2021lwx was published with an extremely strong emission from mid-infrared to X-ray wavelengths and an overall energy of 1.5×10^46 joules.
 This object is not thought to be a hypernova; instead, it is likely to be a huge gas cloud being absorbed by a massive black hole.
 The event was also assigned the random name "ZTF20abrbeie" by the Zwicky Transient Facility.
 This name and the seeming ferocity of the event led to nickname "Scary Barbie", drawing the attention of the mainstream press.

 Properties

 Hypernovae are thought to be supernovae with ejecta having a kinetic energy larger than about ×10^45 joule, an order of magnitude higher than a typical core collapse supernova.
 The ejected nickel masses are large and the ejection velocity up to 99% of the speed of light.
-These are typically of type Ic, and some are associated with long-duration gamma-ray bursts.
-The electromagnetic energy released by these events varies from comparable to other type Ic supernova, to some of the most luminous supernovae known such as SN 1999as.
+These are typically of Type Ic, and some are associated with long-duration gamma-ray bursts.
+The electromagnetic energy released by these events varies from comparable to other Type Ic supernova, to some of the most luminous supernovae known such as SN 1999as.